SiobhanP1/bootstrap-resume-mini-project/README.md

 * The Contact page contains a form allowing input of a site visitor's email address and a project proposal.
 * Visitors are invited to suggest projects to collaborate on.
+* When the user clicks 'Submit', the information is sent via email by EmailJS to the site owner's specified email address.

 ### Option to Download PDF of CV

 * Visitors can download a PDF of the individual's CV simply by clicking on the 'Download' button in the main nav bar on each page.
 * There is also a download button in the footer of each page.
-* Clicking 'Download' opens a PDF in a new tab in the visitor's browser.
+* Clicking 'Download' opesns a PDF in a new tab in the visitor's browser.

+### Google Map

+* A map is displayed on the Interests page showing the locations of conferences attended.
+* This is facilitated by using the Google Maps API.

 ## Future Features